 This innovative and modern ice climbing training course is taught in the Canadian Rockies by instructors who are on the cutting edge of modern climbing.
 This program is suitable for physically fit beginner climbers and is also a great transition program for rock climbers.
-Five days of focused instruction is designed to accelerate your ice climbing training experience and ability.
+Four days of focused instruction are designed to accelerate your ice climbing training experience and ability.

 Ice Evolution Course Agenda